intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Layers/pooling.md

 ## **MaxPooling1D**
 Max pooling operation for temporal data.

 The input of this layer should be 3D.
+The first dimension is batch_size, the second dimension is steps, the third dimension is features.

 **Scala:**
 ```scala